-“I just figured out why we cycle… it’s so you can find treasures at the side of the road,” Rachel jokes as they stop at the Homestead Restaurant in Minot for second breakfast.
+“I just figured out why we cycle… It’s so you can find treasures at the side of the road,” Rachel jokes as they stop at the Homestead Restaurant in Minot for second breakfast.
 Patrick has found a set of drill bits, a T-square, and later another ND license plate.
 All this along with the antlers he found yesterday, lots of things now hanging on the back of his bike until we send a package home.

 We are asked by many, why we cycle.
-For us it’s about connections, meeting people and staying curious about what we are seeing even when at home.
-One of our favorite quotes is: “Travel allows you see a thousand lives you might have lived.”
+For us, it’s about connections, meeting people, and staying curious about what we are seeing even when at home.
+One of our favorite quotes is: “Travel allows you to see a thousand lives you might have lived.”
 While we travel mostly by bike, we first view ourselves as travelers, and the bike is one of many modes of transportation.
-On other travels, some of our best experiences have been when hitching a ride in a long-haul truck in South Africa and listening to Hank Williams or taking the train in India, or minibus in Indonesia during Ramadan.
+On other travels, some of our best experiences have been when hitching a ride in a long-haul truck in South Africa and listening to Hank Williams or taking the train in India, or a minibus in Indonesia during Ramadan.
 What better way to understand our country than by meeting a farmer who went to Mongolia to learn more about prairie management; or talking with a man raised in the area and how the family homesteaded; or the waitress who is from Nez Perce Idaho and moved to small-town North Dakota to be with her boyfriend.

 The beauty of the bike though, the scenery is unframed and the cyclist becomes part of the scenery.
 Cows stare as we pass by, birds take flight, and the little Prairie Dogs turn and run.
 And you go slow enough to find treasures on the side of the road.

 On a slog of a day like today, we ask ourselves, why do we cycle?
 The wind is not our friend, blowing from the Northeast.
 We weathered a huge storm overnight, all of a sudden the sky opened up and rain poured down.
 Patrick bolts out of the tent to pull the rainfly over the tent.
 Even though we are in the shelter the blowing wind sprays water and a hole in the roof drips right next to the tent.
 Today, we are not in a particular hurry starting out, the wind will do what it does determining our ride and in tandem with the direction of the road.
 The temperature has cooled down.
 A drizzle starts then stops, the wide shoulder stops after Surrey until about 10 miles from Towner adding tension to the ride.
-The mile markers pass slowly, thoughts of “can it only have been a mile since the last one?”
-We can see the water tower of Towner and seems so close yet is at least 8 miles away.
+The mile markers pass slowly, thoughts of “Can it only have been a mile since the last one?”
+We can see the water tower of Towner which seems so close yet is at least 8 miles away.
 But, mostly it is the long straight road, with “not much to focus on,” Patrick says.